Eurofiber-CloudInfra/azure-url-monitor/docs/ApplicationInsightsData.md

 ## Example Test Outputs

-The follwing results were generated from tests configured in the Application Insight interface.
+The following results were generated from tests configured in the Application Insight interface.

 ### Valid Test